maslineelectronics/component-distributor-/README.md

 ## What Masline Brings to the Table

 ### Comprehensive Component Distribution
 We maintain access to a vast inventory of authentic, fully traceable components parts sourced from manufacturers worldwide.
-Whether your project requires standard catalog parts or hard-to-find legacy components, Masline’s distribution network ensures you get what you need — quickly and with confidence.
+Whether your project requires standard catalog parts or hard-to-find legacy components, Masline’s distribution network ensures you get what you need- quickly and with confidence.

 ### Global Network of Trusted Component Suppliers
 Masline collaborates with a global network of verified component suppliers, expanding your sourcing options and reducing lead times.
 Our stringent supplier vetting process guarantees that every part you receive meets strict quality and compliance standards.